IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Reason is immortal; all else mortal.”

+>“Number is the ruler of forms and ideas, and the cause of gods and daemons.”

+>“Do not even think of doing what ought not to be done.”

+>“Anger begins in folly, and ends in repentance.”

 >“As long as Man continues to be the ruthless destroyer of lower living beings, he will never know health or peace.
 For as long as men massacre animals, they will kill each other.
 Indeed, he who sows the seed of murder and pain cannot reap joy and love.”

->“Number is the ruler of forms and ideas, and the cause of gods and daemons.”

->“Do not even think of doing what ought not to be done.”

->“Anger begins in folly, and ends in repentance.”

 ― <a href="https://en.wikipedia.org/wiki/Pythagoras" target="_blank">Pythagoras</a>

+>“Until he extends the circle of his compassion to all living things, man will not himself find peace.”

+― <a href="en.wikipedia.org/wiki/Albert_Schweitzer" target="_blank">Albert Schweitzer</a>

 >“What altar of refuge can a man find for himself when he commits treason against the majesty of reason?”